 - “Winners and Losers from Price-Level Volatility: Money Taxation and Information Frictions”(with Guido Cozzi, Aditya Goenka, and Minwook Kang)

 - “Price Level Volatility and Optimal Taxation” (with Guido Cozzi, Aditya Goenka, and Minwook Kang)

-- “Bank Runs: The Pre-Deposit Game” (with Yu Zhang), revision requested by Macroeconomic Dynamics, January 22, 2018.
+- “Bank Runs: The Pre-Deposit Game” (with Yu Zhang), Macroeconomic Dynamics, forthcoming.
+(Online Appendices)